jtescher/EmailToFace/README.md

 Optional settings
 ----

 By default Gravatar always returns square centered images.
-If you want to use face.com to find the center of the face anyway, you can use the `:use_face_for_gravatar` option:
+If you want to use face.com to find the center of the face anyway, you can use the `:use_face_for_gravatar` option (default is false):

 ``` ruby
 @email_to_face = EmailToFace::App.new(